dagger/dagger/docs/use-cases/1227-node-ci.md

 ### Static Analysis step

 - In static analysis we have eslint that will go through the code and fail based on a config file that is set.
 We also have sonarscanner running with two variables set.
-The "SONAR_LOGIN" is set in Github as a secret and "GITHUB_HEAD_REF" is a built in variable from Github set as the pull request name.
+The "SONAR_LOGIN" is set in Github as a secret and "GITHUB_HEAD_REF" is a built-in variable from Github set as the pull request name.
 This names the branch on Sonarqube/Sonarcloud.

 ```cue
 staticAnalysis: {